trizen/raku-rosettacode/programming_tasks/S/Sum_of_a_series.md

 ```

-Or we can use the <tt>X</tt> "cross" metaoperator, which is convenient even if one side or the other is a scalar.
+Or we can use the `X` "cross" metaoperator, which is convenient even if one side or the other is a scalar.
 In this case, we demonstrate a scalar on either side:

 ```perl
 say [+] 1 X/ (1..1000 X** 2);